IdentityServer/Documentation/docsv2/pop/consuming.md

     app.UseIdentityServerBearerTokenAuthentication(new IdentityServerBearerTokenAuthenticationOptions
     {
-        // we're looking for the PoP scheme, not Bearer AuthenticationType = "PoP",
+        // The HttpSignatureValidation middleware looks for another middleware called PoP AuthenticationType = "PoP",

         // locate the access token from within  the PoP token